skialpine/HA-Heat-Tape/README.md

 **Purpose:** reboot-safe tracking of the last detected snow (or manual enable).
 This allows Home Assistant to correctly restore the “recent snow” window even after a restart.

+Important: configure this input_datetime with both date and time (including seconds) to ensure correct parsing of timestamps written by the automations.

 ### 4) Restart Home Assistant